CSCI 150: Introduction to Digital and Computer System Design

 All exams are in-person, and handwritten ONLY.
 You should bring a pen/pencil and ruler for circuit drawing by hand.
 All circuit diagrams must be drawn using the ruler.

 You can bring one A4 or US Letter sized cheat sheet, it can only be one-sided for the midterm (double for final) and completely handwritten.
 Prints are not allowed.
-You should hand in the cheat sheet with you answers.
+You should hand in the cheat sheet with your answers.

 Textbook and References